top of page

 Your project is awaiting a finish of your choice and you'll be able to call it complete.

-Preparing a Patching Piece
+Preparing to Patch a Piece

 Wood Care